 When your child is injured at birth by a negligent doctor, nurse or hospital, the effects on your baby and entire family are often life-changing and devastating.
 A child who sustains a severe injury may require expensive medical and rehabilitative care, special schooling, and adaptive equipment and devices.
 Additionally, it may take years to understand the full extent of the injury and the true costs involved.

-Our Houston Birth Injury Lawyers are available to meet you in your home or the hospital, or anywhere else throughout the Houston area.
-We will meet at any location that is convenient for you.
+Our Birth Injury Lawyers are available to meet you in your home or the hospital in Houston.

 Our Birth Injury Attorneys in Houston understand that you may have questions about the financial ramifications of your child's tragic birth injury.
 We are here to provide you answers regarding the cause of your child’s birth injury and the potential future needs.